zhengshuai1001/JiKouCompany/README.md

 When you wake up in the morning you have two choices: go back to sleep, or wake up and chase those dreams.

 Life is like a box of chocolates,you never konw what you're going to get.

+If we are facing in the right direction, all we have to do is keep on walking.